ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

  | ---- | -------------------|
  | `DisableDatabaseToggleResult` | The result of a disable or enable database. |

-The following sample shows how to apply new database configurations with `ToggleDatabasesStateOperation`.
+The following sample uses `ToggleDatabasesStateOperation` to disable and then enable the database, effectively reloading the database to apply a new configuration.

-  * The first line should give the argument `true` so that the database is disabled.
-  * The next line should give the argument `false` to enable the database, thus applying the changes that were saved.

 {CODE ApplyDatabaseSettings-PutDatabaseSettingsOperation@ClientApi\Operations\ClientConfig.cs /}